-Additional research in Nutrients shows that up to 36% of the total daily intake of protein can come from collagen peptides.
+Additional research in Nutrients shows that up to 36% of the total daily protein intake can come from collagen peptides.
 That’s much more than once thought.
 Collagen is a source of “indispensable” amino acids.

-As for the claims of improvement in skin health with topically-applied collagen, we found research in the International Journal of Molecular Sciences that claimed topical collagen may improve skin health, look and feel.
+As for the claims of improved skin health with topically-applied collagen, we found research in the International Journal of Molecular Sciences that claimed topical collagen might improve skin health, look and feel.

 Probably some of the best research was published in the journal Nutrition Research.
 According to the published data, oral intake of collagen “might be an effective solution to slow down the hallmarks of aging.”

 Zint Collagen and Weight Loss